The Lone Wolf in Mexico: Plot

 Leon Dumont (Bernard Nedell), deWit's husband, tries to enlist Lanyard in a jewel theft.
 Jamison takes Montgomery home, but when he is not looking, she slips a valuable compact into his coat pocket.
-After the Lone Wolf steals a necklace, he discovers it is a fake and replaces it back in the nightclub safe.
+After the Lone Wolf steals a necklace, he discovers it is a fake and replaces it in the nightclub safe.

 When Dumont is murdered, Montgomery accuses Lanyard of the murder and Jamison of stealing her compact.
 Mrs. Van Weir is also heavily in debt with Henderson demanding her precious necklace to clear her gambling losses.
 Montgomery blackmails Henderson and tries to warn Lanyard but is also murdered, leaving him no alternative, he must track down the criminal mastermind behind the murders.

 Mrs. Van Weir plots with Henderson but her worthless necklace is what gives her away and Lanyard calls in the police to bring Henderson and Van Weir, the real murderer to justice.